flightaware/tohil/TCLOBJECTS.md

 tcldicts have the same internal structure as tclobj... a python object pointing to a tcl object.
-But it is a distinct data type because it has different implementations of sequences and maps and whatnot, to provide pythonic feel to tcl dictionaries, which can be hierarchies of key-value data.
+But it is a distinct data type because it has different implementations of sequences and maps and whatnot, to provide pythonic feel to tcl dictionaries, which can also be hierarchies of key-value data.

 You can create a tcldict object similarly to creating a tclobj.